uedvt359/tcs-garr/README.md

 ### Prerequisites

-Before using the Harica client, please ensure the following:
+Before using the TCS-GARR client, please ensure the following:

 1. **Create a local account on the Harica platform**: You must create a local account on Harica at [https://cm.harica.gr](https://cm.harica.gr).
 Do not use federated IDEM credentials, as they do not support API access.